 This project is one of my favorites.
 Much of the work I do with area and perimeter is very “hands on”, but this one, in particular, requires students to “build” rectangles–and then to create an artistic representation.
 Students who “see” math differently often are very successful at this–and the fact that they “build” rectangles by measuring side length and then assembling the rectangle really helps with cementing that concept of perimeter.

 I also love how much dialogue happens among students…from giving feedback on solving the math challenge and clarifying the directions, to helping with the physical formation of the rectangles.
-It is definitely a collaborative effort–and I love watching how engaged they are.
-It really frees me up to TEACH and coach when they are so actively engaged in the math.
+It is definitely a collaborative effort–and I love watching how these activities engage them.
+It really frees me up to TEACH and coach as they work.